iAvoe/Az900-Module-1-2-Review/README.md

 ### High Availability & Compliance boundaries

+#### What are cloud-based backup services, data replication, and geo-distribution features of?
+- A disaster recovery plan

 #### Which of the following terms relates to making a service available with no downtime for an extended period?
 - High availability